Yelawolf – War Story (Album Review)

 Yelawolf takes a trip down memory lane in “Lookin Over.”

-I believe the standout hook on this album is found in “Lookin Over.”
-It’s pleasant, highly infectious, and touching.
-While Yelawolf’s verses didn’t particularly stand out to me, I appreciate the privilege of hearing a personal childhood story that I find relatable.
+I believe the standout hook on this album comes from “Lookin Over.”
+It’s pleasant, highly infectious, and genuinely moving.
+While Yelawolf’s verses didn’t strike me as particularly memorable, I do appreciate the privilege of hearing a personal childhood story that feels relatable.

 5. Marijuana